 Recently, I published this piece on how you can be more productive in your web development with Slack.

-Slack is a great productivity booster for us when it comes to communicating and collaborating.
+Slack or other tools are a great productivity booster for us when it comes to communicating and collaborating.
 I guess Slack completely abolish all internal emails and it quickly became our company’s home and place to be.
 It’s always on and it’s the place where we hang out together all day long.

 GitHub – your code collaboration platform